fabdellah/master_project/README.md

     Contains the historical spot prices of Oil, Power, Coal and market gas (TTF).

-# Running the code and Reproducing the results of the report
+# Running the code and Reproducing results

 - Choose Spyder on Anaconda navigator